pixelastic/norska/README.md

 a method, the return of the method is actually used.

-The `url` key also contains some useful shortcuts for crafting links. `url.base` contains the base url to the root of the website (value can be different from dev and prod). `url.here` contains an absolute link to the current page.
+The `url` key also contains some useful shortcuts for crafting links. `url.base` contains the base URL to the root of the website (value can be different from dev and prod). `url.here` contains an absolute link to the current page.

 ## Contributing